OneIdentity/safeguard-api-tutorial/spp3-postman/postman-hol.md

 ## 6. Building and running a saved collection

-Some tasks in SPP take more than one request to the Safeguard API.
+Some tasks in SPP take more than one request to the SPP API.
 Previously in Swagger UI, we created a user.
 In this step, you will modify the `Safeguard` collection to perform that task.